Coronavirus in Russia: The Latest News | Aug. 25 - The Moscow Times

 -

-Russia confirmed 4,744 new coronavirus infections Monday, bringing the country’s official number of cases to 961,493.
+— Russia confirmed 4,744 new coronavirus infections, bringing the country’s official number of cases to 961,493.

 Aug.
 23